richardjgowers/richardjgowers.github.io/software.md

 permalink: /software/
 ---

-# Software

-I enjoy writing software to solve the problems in chemistry and engineering for my research.
+I enjoy writing software (mostly Python, some C/Fortran, some other things) to solve the problems in chemistry and engineering for my research.
 Here's a semi complete list of things I have worked on.

 ## Software I make